 Their works were symbolic, stylized, and use a myriad of media to vividly express their belief systems, wealth, power, and dedication to history and to life after death.
 Glory to their gods and the recording of national events and victories were paramount to the purpose of their art.

-The 3000 year of Ancient Egyptian art is divided by scholars into dynasties, kingdoms, and eras.
+The 3000 years of Ancient Egyptian art is divided by scholars into dynasties, kingdoms, and eras.

-Origins and Historical Importance:
+Egyptian Art Origins and Historical Importance:

 When what we picture as the golden age of Egypt was born, people had already been living in the Nile Delta for over 40,000 years.
 The Egyptians as we know them came into being when Upper and Lower Egypt became one during the dynasty of the first pharaoh, Narmer.